 Lose Weight at Home with the Best of all Worlds

 Get the most out of your fitness journey by trying all three.
-Most trainers recommend using different muscle groups on different days to allow recovery.
+Most trainers recommend using different muscle groups on other days to allow recovery.
 By alternating between cardio, flexibility, and strength training, you cover all bases.

 There are many routines and machines that cater to a combination of activities: